Café Eòlas Library

 Of Things That Are

-By: Fiora
+Written By: Fiora Riven

 There exists a realm, nestled between dreams and fate, with islands made of memories, where waves wash calmly across the sand, leaving behind bits of stardust in their wake.
 For what separates the islands consisted not of water, but of stars, soft clouds floating gently across their surface.
 Among the stars was something of deep, bright purple, thicker than water, but just as fluid.The islands are home to a sprinkling of buildings, some as museums, others as temples, and still more in various other designs, each unique to the owners of the memories housed within.
 Travel between islands is done through intricately carved stone archways, with detailed stone halls unseen from the outside, the walls and ceilings periodically broken by pillars and lights.
 The islands are also home to lush trees and plant life.
 Trees that extend towards the heavens, and brightly coloured flowers that are always in bloom even in the everlasting night, while the moon coats the land in a soft white.The seas extend as far as the eye can see, meeting the swirling stars above, as the night sky does upon a clear lake in the waking realm.
 Moonlight dances upon the surface gently, adding to the speckling of stars above and below the surface.
 The water moves calmly, eerily quiet in this dreamlike place.Sink below the water, and one will meet with The Mother of Fate, Her hair made of light and Her inky-black body dusted with stars.
 All that adorns Her is a black, thorn-like tiara upon Her head and a long, flowing cape filled with swirls of blue lights.
 Her unblinking eyes extend forever in a vast sea of shimmering light; She looks like the very universe, both terrifying and beautifully welcoming, all at once.The Mother of Fate oversees the destinies of all who are within Her reach.
 While She cannot leave Her realm Herself, She has a champion that She sends in Her stead to keep the fates of the worlds within Her reach on track; a woman with pale blue hair and soft lavender eyes.
 If you find yourself on the opposing side of this woman’s blade, know that your retribution is coming…Short of receiving an invitation from the Mother Herself, there is but one way to make the journey here for yourself; you must dream.
 Dream, and take control of yourself.
 Walk until you find the shimmering tear in the fabric that separates your dream realm and the realm between dreams and fate.
 Should you wander into this realm yourself, perhaps you can meet with the Mother of Fate.
 Perhaps you can inquire about your own future.
 However, whether She will answer you is, well, up to Fate.